GmodRaMTeam/research_and_manufacturing/README.md

 # Research & Manufacturing
 RaM: A Science and Industry Inspired Gmod Gamemode

+This is not supposed to be SI on Source Engine.
+I'm not trying to compete with SI or draw flak from that community.
+I just wanted make a gamemode reminiscient of my favorite HL1 mod in Gmod.
+There would be a tremendous amount of work trying to perfectly re-create what they have done.
+I respect their work and if they truly have an issue with my gamemode, I'll take it down.

 Test Server IP: `192.223.25.217:27015`

 Discord: [RaM Public Discord](https://discord.gg/MHkDB5U)